-New American Horror Story will focus on the U.S election
+New American Horror Story will focus on the US election

 The upcoming instalment of the anthology series could have a character based on Donald Trump